 Image Optimization Techniques

-Optimizing images for the web is key for faster page loads and better search rankings.
+Optimizing images for the web is key to faster page loads and better search rankings.
 Utilize image compression tools to reduce file size without compromising quality.

 Creating Visual Consistency